NatLabRockies/LabProcessTracker/README.md

   - The batch scan records that the whole batch went through this specific process
   - CSV logs contain separate `SampleID` and `BatchID` columns
   - Only one is populated per scan (mutually exclusive)

+**Tray/Platen Tracking:**
+- Scan a tray QR code (`T%:TrayID`) to enter tray mode
+- The app prompts you to scan samples for each position sequentially (e.g., A1, A2, B1, B2...)
+- You can skip individual positions or skip all remaining positions
+- Once all positions are filled or skipped, scan a single process QR code to associate and log all samples with that process
+- CSV logs include `TrayID` and `Position` columns for tray-tracked samples
+- Tray layouts are predefined (2x2, 5x5, 8x8 grids)

 **Process Validation & Quarantine Logging:**